Superboy: The Siegel claims

-In 1997, Joanne Siegel (Siegel's surviving wife) and Laura Siegel Larson (Siegel's daughter) filed a notice exercising their rights to terminate DC Comics' copyright on the Superman character.
+In 1997, Joanne Siegel (Siegel's widow) and Laura Siegel Larson (Siegel's daughter) filed a notice exercising their rights to terminate DC Comics' copyright on the Superman character.
 The date of termination was 1999, but DC Comics provided Joanne Siegel with certain benefits that induced the parties to keep negotiating.
 A tolling agreement was signed to allow negotiations to keep moving.
-The Siegels, Shusters, and DC Comics began drafting an agreement, and this agreement now referenced the Superboy character and some indicia as well.
+The Siegels, Shusters, and DC Comics began drafting an agreement, and this agreement now referenced Superboy and some indicia as well.
 On October 19, 2001, Larson's attorney issued a letter in which he claimed that the heirs "accepted D.C.
 Comics offer of October 16, 2001, in respect of the 'Superman' and 'Spectre' properties."
 Further negotiations broke down in 2002, and the Siegel heirs filed suit in the U.S. District Court for the Central District of California claiming their half of the Superboy copyright.

 On March 23, 2006, Judge Ronald S.W.
-Lew of the District Court for the Central District of California issued a summary judgment ruling that Siegel's heirs had successfully reclaimed the copyright to the Superboy character and related indicia as of November 17, 2004.
-Judge Lew's decision left the parties in the unenviable situation of the Siegels owning the copyright to Superboy, but Time Warner owning the trademark—leaving neither party fully able to take advantage of their respective properties alone.
+Lew of the District Court for the Central District of California issued a summary judgment ruling that Siegel's heirs had successfully reclaimed the copyright to Superboy and related indicia as of November 17, 2004.
+Lew's decision left the parties in the unenviable situation of the Siegels owning the copyright to Superboy, but Time Warner owning the trademark—leaving neither party fully able to take advantage of their respective properties alone.

-At a subsequent trial in October 2006, Time Warner (now the parent company of DC Comics) defended itself against a copyright infringement suit by the Siegels by arguing that Judge Lew's summary judgment was incorrect.
+At a subsequent trial in October 2006, Time Warner (now the parent company of DC Comics) defended itself against a copyright infringement suit by the Siegels by arguing that Lew's summary judgment was incorrect.
 In Siegel v.
 Time Warner, 496 F. Supp.
 2d 1111 (C.D.Cal.
-2007), Judge Stephen G. Larson vacated Judge Lew's summary judgment and ordered a new trial on the issues.
+2007), Judge Stephen G. Larson vacated Lew's summary judgment and ordered a new trial on the issues.
 Larson's ruling did not determine whether Superboy was such a unique character that the character enjoyed its own copyright protection.
 He said it was up to future litigation to determine whether the differences between Superman and Superboy were trivial and did not create a copyrightable character.
 Attorney Jesse J. Kruger, however, noted that character reboots and retcons could create enough differences so that any future version of Superboy might avoid a claim by the Siegels.

 The legal dispute affected DC Comics' treatment of the various incarnations of Superboy.
 In the Secret Origin of the Teen Titans back-up story (March 28, 2007) in the weekly 52 limited series, an illustration of Superboy was changed into Wonder Girl.
 In the Sinestro Corps War storyline in the Green Lantern titles and in the Countdown to Final Crisis limited series, the Superboy-Prime character was referred to as Superman-Prime, a development that came about in part because of the legal dispute.